| |

 African warblers, that the "basal divergences among Old World warblers

 range from 32.3 mya between the Spenoeacus clade and remaining warblers to 31.3 mya between megalurine and other warblers."
-The Spenoeacus clade mentioned is now widely considered a separate family, the Macrosphenidae [African warblers & crombecs], and the rest of the Old World warblers have been formally broken up into separate families, including the Megaluridae [grassbirds].
+The Spenoeacus clade mentioned is now widely considered a separate family, the Macrosphenidae [African warblers & crombecs], and the rest of the Old World warblers have been formally broken up into separate families, including the Locustellidae [grassbirds].

 If these evolutionary clades are considered Families, having split off